bibekaryal86/auth-service/README.md

 * GitHub actions for PR and merge to main, check if variables work
 * create a scheduled job to check for user login and set as inactive
 * CrudInfo implementation in ResponseMetadata
-* In Login Profile, also check last login greater than 90 days